fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 Share.shareXFiles([XFile('assets/hello.txt')], text: 'Great picture');
 ```

-Check out our documentation website to learn more.
-[Plus plugins documentation](https://plus.fluttercommunity.dev/docs/overview)

 ## Known Issues

 ### Sharing data created with XFile.fromData

 When sharing data created with `XFile.fromData`, the plugin will write a temporal file inside the cache directory of the app, so it can be shared.

-Althouth the OS should take care of deleting those files, it is advised, that you clean up this data once in a while (e.g. on app start).
+Although the OS should take care of deleting those files, it is advised, that you clean up this data once in a while (e.g. on app start).

 You can access this directory using [path_provider](https://pub.dev/packages/path_provider) [getTemporaryDirectory](https://pub.dev/documentation/path_provider/latest/path_provider/getTemporaryDirectory.html).